Roasted Eggplant with Yogurt Sauce

 Variations

-Looking to switch things up with your Roasted Eggplant Salad with Greek Yogurt?
+Looking to switch things up with your Low-carb roasted eggplant with yogurt and fresh tomato?
 Here are some super easy ideas to make your salad more exciting!

 How to make the recipe

-2. Mix 4 tbsp of olive oil with garlic powder, chilli powder or smoked paprika, and a pinch of salt in a small bowl.
+In a small bowl, olive oil is mixed with garlic powder, chili powder or smoked paprika, and a pinch of salt

-5. Toss cooked aubergines in the tomato dressing.
+ossing cooked aubergines in a bowl with a freshly mixed tomato dressing.

 Can I make this ahead?